On the approximation capability of GNNs in node classification/regression tasks: Main Results

-Notice that, throughout the manuscript, we used the idea that the unfolding tree represents the information available to a GNN to compute the output, and we mentioned that a similar approach has been applied also by other authors.
+Note that, throughout the manuscript, we have used the idea that the unfolding tree represents the information available to a GNN to compute its output, and we have mentioned that a similar approach has been applied by other authors as well.
 From a formal point of view, Theorems~\ref{main} defines a method by which a GNN can actually encode an unfolding tree into the node features, so that it has been proved that all the information collected into the unfolding trees can be used by GNNs.
 However, also the reverse implication holds true, that is a GNN cannot encode more information into features than that contained into the unfolding trees.
 Indeed, this is a consequence of the fact that GNNs have no greater discriminatory capability than the 1--WL test (see~\cite{morris2019}, Theorem 1).
-Therefore, the unfolding trees totally represent the information used by a GNN.
+Therefore, the unfolding trees totally collect the information used by a GNN.

-Finally, the following corollaries provide an alternative way to describe the approximation capability of GNNs in function of their unfolding trees.
+Finally, the following corollary provides an alternative way to describe the approximation ability of GNNs as a function of their unfolding trees.